kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(e\) *Other hazards.* A flight hazard area analysis must identify any additional hazards, such as radioactive material, that may exist on the launch vehicle or payload.
 For each such hazard, the analysis must determine a hazard area that encompasses any debris impact point and its dispersion and includes an additional hazard radius that accounts for potential casualty due to the additional hazard.
 Analysis requirements for toxic release and far field blast overpressure are provided in §417.27 and section A417.29, respectively.

-\(1\) *Aircraft hazard areas.* The analysis must establish an aircraft hazard area for each planned debris impact for the issuance of notices to airmen as required by §417.121(e).
+\(1\) *Aircraft hazard areas.* The analysis must establish an aircraft hazard area for each planned debris impact for the issuance of notices to airmen as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.121   Safety critical preflight operations.|§417.121]](e).
 Each aircraft hazard area must encompass an air space region, from an altitude of 60,000 feet to impact on the Earth's surface, that contains the three-sigma drag impact dispersion.

-\(2\) *Ship hazard areas.* The analysis must establish a ship hazard area for each planned debris impact for the issuance of notices to mariners as required by §417.121(e).
+\(2\) *Ship hazard areas.* The analysis must establish a ship hazard area for each planned debris impact for the issuance of notices to mariners as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.121   Safety critical preflight operations.|§417.121]](e).
 Each ship hazard area must encompass a surface region that contains the three-sigma drag impact dispersion.

 \(f\) *Flight hazard area analysis products.* The products of a flight hazard area analysis that a launch operator must file with the FAA include: